denis-markushin/schemaspy-gradle-plugin/README.md

    ```
 3. Execute gradle `generateSchemaspyDocs` task:
    `gradle generateSchemaspyDocs`
-4. Get output in gradle `build/schemaspy/output` folder.
+4. Get output in gradle `build/schemaspy/db/output` folder.
 That`s it!

 ## Contributing 🤝

-Feel free to open a issue or submit a pull request for any bugs/improvements.
+Feel free to open an issue or submit a pull request for any bugs/improvements.

 ## License 📄